Find Your Perfect School

 A surveying technician assists a surveyor in collecting data and making maps of the earth’s surface.
 Land surveyors usually take measurements of land at sites or in an office.
 Civil engineering technicians help civil engineers design and construct roads, bridges, utility systems, and other essential infrastructure projects.
 These technicians also assist in land development and commercial projects.

-The Arts & Sciences courses complete the curriculum, providing students with the analytical, communication, and writing skills that the industry expects from its professionals.
+The Arts and sciences courses complete the curriculum, providing students with the analytical, communication, and writing skills that the industry expects from its professionals.

 - Electrical Construction and Maintenance